Week-by-week guide to pregnancy

 Our week-by-week pregnancy guide is full of essential information.
 From staying fit in pregnancy to advice on your maternity rights, you'll find it all here.
-Happy reading!

-You'll soon find out, in great detail.
-You'll probably see a midwife around now, who'll weigh you and talk to you about how you're getting on.
+You may see a midwife around now, who will weigh you and discuss how you're getting on.
 You might get to hear your baby's heartbeat for the first time.
-You will also get the results of any blood tests that you had at your booking appointment.
+You will also get the results of any blood tests that you had during your booking appointment.

-You will probably have been offered a test for three infectious diseases: HIV, hepatitis B and syphilis.
+You will probably have been offered a test for 3 infectious diseases: HIV, hepatitis B and syphilis.
 If an infection has been picked up, then your midwife or doctor will talk to you about the best ways to protect your health and reduce the risk of passing on the infection to your baby.

 Carbon monoxide alert